theskytalos/fat-16/README.md

 * 1024 bytes cluster
 * 4096 clusters

-Therefore, this FAT can store a raw data size of 4.194.304 bytes (4 MiB).
+Therefore, this FAT occupies (whether it does have anything stored or not) a raw data size of 4.194.304 (2 * 1024 * 4096) bytes (4 MiB).

 The commands implemented in the shell are: